rgitrepo/kubernetes-beginner-to-pro/docs/day1.md

   - Use `kubectl apply` instead of `kubectl create` for idempotency.
   - Organize manifests in a Git repository for version control.
   - Monitor resource usage to optimize application performance.

----

-These detailed notes should now comprehensively cover everything mentioned in the transcript, ensuring no detail is missed.